RESEARCH STARTER

 In addition to personal connections, social technology is advantageous for businesses as well.
 Companies can leverage various tools for online reputation management, enhance their visibility in search results, and engage with customers through regular updates on social platforms.
 Blogging and information aggregation also offer businesses a way to communicate effectively and stay competitive.
 Furthermore, crowdsourcing allows organizations to tap into a wider pool of talent for projects, often reducing costs and speeding up completion times.
 Overall, social technology is a vital component of modern communication and business strategies, fostering connection and interaction in diverse ways.

 Social technology is technology that enables social interaction through a means of communication, usually the Internet.
 It involves hardware such as a mobile device and software such as a social network.
 These hardware and software components work in conjunction to allow people to interact.
-Social technology is not only used to keep people connected socially, but also it is beneficial to businesses.
-Companies can use various social technology tools to increase revenue and decrease expenses and stay competitive in the marketplace.
+Social technology is not only used to keep people connected socially, but it is also beneficial to businesses.
+Companies can use various social technology tools to increase revenue, decrease expenses, and stay competitive in the marketplace.

 Social Technology Basics

 Social technology includes a variety of hardware and software.
 Hardware is a storage or display device and all of the tangible parts of that device, including the chips and display screen.
-Software is the intangible aspects of a device such as computer instructions and data.
+Software is the intangible aspect of a device, such as computer instructions and data.
 Examples of social technology hardware include personal computers, mobile devices, and data servers.
 A mobile device is a portable, handheld device that can perform many of the same tasks as a personal computer.
 Smartphones, laptops, tablets, netbooks, and personal digital assistants (PDAs) are examples of mobile devices.
-In addition, wearable technology, or electronic devices worn on the body such as smartwatches and fitness trackers, are quickly becoming popular types of mobile devices that allow people to connect socially.
+In addition, wearable technology, or electronic devices worn on the body such as smartwatches and fitness trackers, is quickly becoming a popular type of mobile device that allows people to connect socially.
 A data server, or database server, is a platform that analyzes, manipulates, stores, and archives data.

 Together, the hardware and software of social technology enable social interactions via the Internet.
 For example, people can use their smartphones to access Facebook and interact with other Facebook users.
 The smartphone is the communication tool, and Facebook is the application through which the interaction takes place.